-Christian Studies and Missions majors must earn a 2.0 GPA average over all four of the Biblical language courses in order to meet the degree requirement.
+&lt;sup>2Christian Studies and Missions majors must earn a 2.0 GPA average over all four of the Biblical language courses in order to meet the degree requirement.

-TMU 2018-2019 Degree Program Checklist: BA in Christian Studies Concentration in Women's Studies (on campus) November 29, 2018 Page 188-2
+TMU 2018-2019 Degree Program Checklist: BA in Christian Studies Concentration in Women's Studies (on campus) November 29, 2018 Page 216-2

-Truett McConnell University Bachelor of Arts in Christian Studies Concentration in Women's Studies Degree Math Competent Curriculum Outline
+Truett McConnell University Bachelor of Arts in Christian Studies Concentration in Biblical and Theological Studies Degree Math Competent Curriculum Outline

 \\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099) before entering the fall semester of their Freshman year.
 If any of these math courses are required (MA 098, MA 099) prior to entrance to MA 102 this degree program may require extra time to complete.

-In addition any students that drop or withdraw from courses, may require additional time to complete the degree program.
-You should follow this outline (Math Competent) if you have the ability to enter MA 102 your freshman year.
+In addition any students that drop or withdraw from courses, You should follow this outline (Math Competent) if you have the ability to enter MA 102 your freshman year.